Illinois Court Records

 Can You Pay Illinois Traffic Tickets Online?

-Yes, accused parties can pay traffic tickets online in Illinois, as given by the Illinois Supreme Court on December 20, 2006, Order M. R. 18368.
-However, traffic violations covered under this system are only minor traffic and conservation violations.
-Under this order, circuit courts in the State counties must provide electronic payment options where defaulters may resolve their tickets.
+Yes, accused parties can pay traffic tickets online in Illinois, per the Illinois Supreme Court on December 20, 2006, Order M. R. 18368.
+However, the traffic violations covered by these provisions are only minor traffic and conservation violations.
+Under this order, circuit courts in the State counties are usually required to provide electronic payment options where defaulters may resolve their tickets.

 How Do I Pay a Ticket Online in Illinois?

 Accused parties may pay a ticket online in Illinois using the electronic system, e-Guilty Program, provided by the Circuit Court with jurisdiction.
 According to Supreme Court Rules 529, 530 & 531, the Standards for Accepting Electronic Pleas of Guilty serves as a guide to electronic guilty pleas in the courts.
-Persons interested in resolving their tickets using the system must provide the following details about the ticket;
+Persons interested in resolving their tickets using the system may be required to provide the following details about the ticket:

 Acceptable methods of payment include credit/debit cards and other electronic funds transfer methods.
 Usually, there is a convenience fee attached to credit card payments.